tootedom/tomcat-memcached-response-filter/README.md

 ## Caching POST or PUT ##

-If you need to cache `POST` or `PUT` request, for instance if an application is using `POST` data to send a large 'GET' request to your application (i.e. an example would be sending queries to elasticsearch or to SOLR); then you will need to use the `POST` data as part of the key.
+If you need to cache `POST` or `PUT` request, for instance if an application is using `POST` data to send a large 'GET' request to your application (i.e. an example would be sending queries to SOLR, which accepts POST requests); then you will need to use the `POST` data as part of the key.
 Otherwise the cache key is going to be same for all posts; and your clients will be returned incorrect data.

 First you enable the caching of `POST` or `PUT`, (and `GET`), with the following: